monsterlimo/gpconnect/index.md

 -   **Clinical:** real-time access to patients' records to allow clinicians access to the right information, at the right time to help make the right decisions

--   **Patient/carer:** increased access opportunities (such as ability to access an appointment anywhere within a federation/hub)
--   improved patient experience and satisfaction
+-   **Patient/carer:** increased access opportunities (such as ability to access an appointment anywhere within a federation/hub) -   plus improved patient experience and satisfaction

 -   **Administrative:** ability to book or cancel appointments and send tasks or notifications within a local geography across federations/hubs